Sofiaa05/OBSIDIAN-NOTES/CollegeShit/3rd SEM/CSCL.md

 #### Worms

 **Definition:**
-A worm is malware that **spreads by itself** over networks, without needing a person to open a file.
+- A worm is malware that **spreads by itself** over networks, without needing a person to open a file.
+- look for pathways between computers (computer networks) to spread and replicate themselves

 **How it works:**